Operation Brasstacks: Indian Strategic overview

 After the Indo-Pakistani War of 1971, the Indian Army had long been advocating for practicing modern methods of land-based warfare and professionalism.
-The Chief of Staff of the Indian Army, General Krishnaswamy Sundarji, an officer who earlier had commanded the infantry division in the Bangladesh Liberation War, threw himself into the Indian Army's modernisation.
+The Chief of Staff of the Indian Army, General Krishnaswamy Sundarji, an officer who earlier had commanded an infantry division in the Bangladesh Liberation War, threw himself into the Indian Army's modernisation.
 He was granted permission, and ordered a large scale military exercise to test new concepts of mechanization, mobility, and air support.
 He issued orders to mobilize the mechanized and armoured divisions, and armed tanks were sent to take position in the Thar desert.
 In December 1986, with more than ten thousand armoured vehicles spread across its western desert, India launched the final stage of a huge military exercise that stirred new tensions with Pakistan.

 The scale of the operation was bigger than any North Atlantic Treaty Organization (NATO) exercise and the biggest land exercise since World War II.
 Initially, around 600,000–800,000 troops were mobilized and stationed on Rajasthan state's western border, less than 100 miles away from Pakistan.
 The commander of the Indian Army's Western Command, Lieutenant General Prem Nath Hoon, maintained that, "Operation Brasstacks was a mobilization of the entire Army of India."